ThePieBaker90/On-The-Rim/Body/Humanoid Body Parts/Head/Brain.md

 	- Psylink.
 	- Enhancer.
 * Additional Info:
-	* Installation requires downloading of patient’s brain data which requires a special machine and 8 hours of uninterrupted downloading.
+	* Installation of a cybernetic brain requires downloading of patient’s brain data which requires a special machine and 8 hours of uninterrupted downloading.